cmotwere/Employee_Dashboard/README.md

 ---

 ## 📝 License
 This project is for academic and portfolio use.
 Feel free to fork and adapt with attribution.

 ```

----

-Let me know if you'd like help adding screenshots or customizing the tone for your lecturer.
-You’re presenting this like a pro!